Gathering Dreams

 22. Try the baby section for cosmetic products

-It might surprise you, but the same products can have vast differences in price depending on where in the store you pick them up from.
-Items such as cotton buds and sunscreen are often cheaper in the baby’s section than the standard cosmetics aisle.
-Bonus?
-Lotions are often formulated with fewer chemicals as they are specifically made for children.
+It might surprise you, but the same products can vary in price depending on where in the store you pick them up from.

 23. Use a reusable coffee cup to get a discount in coffee shops